zsh-git-prompt/zsh-git-prompt/README.md

 Later the development continued at [starcraftman/zsh-git-prompt](https://github.com/starcraftman/zsh-git-prompt).
 See the its [wiki](https://github.com/starcraftman/zsh-git-prompt/wiki) for a list of added futures.

+**Changes/new features:**
+* Reorganize repository structure
+* Add an interface between the script that analyzes the repository and the script that formats the prompt.
+  This makes it easier to exchange the two scripts.
+See [Development](#development)

 ## Examples

 The prompt may look like the following: